c-scale-community/workflow-coastal-hydrowaq/README.md

 2. Navigate to the folder where you want to work, here we use the `$HOME` directory, which typically has the path `home/$USER`, where `$USER` is your username.
 3. In `$HOME` create the folders to where you want the data from the workflow to be stored, e.g.:

-	Create the directory to which you [download](https://github.com/c-scale-community/use-case-hisea/tree/main/scripts/download) data from CMEMS and CDS, and where you place the FES data by doing:

 		mkdir -p data/download/

-	Create the directory where the output from the [preprocessing](https://github.com/c-scale-community/use-case-hisea/tree/main/scripts/preprocessing) will be written to by doing:
+	The above command creates the directory `$HOME/data/download/` to which you can [download](https://github.com/c-scale-community/use-case-hisea/tree/main/scripts/download) the input data needed to run the model.

 		mkdir -p data/preprocout/

+	The above command creates the directory `$HOME/data/preprocout` where you can store the output from the [preprocessing](https://github.com/c-scale-community/use-case-hisea/tree/main/scripts/preprocessing) needed to run the model.

 4. In `$HOME` (or some other preferred directory) clone this repository by doing: